 Days 1-2 Fly London to Kathmandu.
 Days 3-5 Sightseeing in Kathmandu and drive to Dhulikhel.
 Sightseeing and walks in Dhulikhel and return to Kathmandu.
-Days 6-7 Fly to Gonggar/Lhasa.
-Drive to Tsedang.
-Visit Samye and Yarlung Valley.
-Day 8 Drive to Lhasa with Namseling and Mindroling visits on the way.
-Days 9-10 Sightseeing around Lhasa.
-Days 11-12 Drive to Gonggar and fly to Kathmandu.
-Day at leisure.
-Day 13 Fly to Paro and drive to Punakha.
-Day 14 Attend Talo Tsechu.
+Day 6 Fly to Paro and drive to Punakha.
+Day 7 Attend Talo Tsechu.
 Visit Punakha Dzong and Chimi Lakhang.
-Days 15-16 Drive to Thimphu.
+Days 8-9 Drive to Thimphu.
 Sightseeing.
 Drive to Paro.
 Sightseeing.
-Day 17 Walk to Taktsang Monastery.
+Day 10 Walk to Taktsang Monastery.
 Sightseeing in the Paro Valley.
-Days 18-20 Fly to Kathmandu.
-Time at leisure.
-Overnight flight home.
+Day 11 Day visit to Dzongdrakha and Kila Nunnery.
+Days 12-13 Fly to Kathmandu.
+Day at leisure.
+Days 14-15 Fly to Gonggar/Lhasa.
+Drive to Tsedang.
+Visit Samye and Yarlung Valley.
+Day 16 Drive to Lhasa with Namseling and Mindroling visits on the way.
+Days 17-18 Sightseeing around Lhasa.
+Days 19-20 Drive to Gonggar and fly to Kathmandu.
+Day at leisure.
+At laining Overnight flight to London